What would your 18-year-old self say to you about retirement?

 If your 18-year-old self could see you now, what would he/she think?
 Would your 18-year-old-self recognise you?
 Be proud of you?
 See him/her self in you—or not recognise you at all?

 A couple of years back it was popular to imagine what you would say to your 18-year-old self, if you could.
 It hasn’t gone away.
-A month or so ago a post, ‘18 Things I Wish I Could Tell My 18-Year-Old Self’ was published online.
+A post, ‘18 Things I Wish I Could Tell My 18-Year-Old Self’ was published online.

 My favourite among the 18 is: ‘Stop skipping piano lessons and language lessons, you fool!’
 It’s easy, when you look back, to see mistakes you made, or think you made.